gracicot/gracicot.github.io/_posts/2017-07-01-deleted--function-diagnostic.md

 I have seen this working in some cases with clang, but is not as reliable as GCC for executing the trick.

 If you already marked invalid overloads as deleted, using this trick won't break source.
-If adding an additional parameter is not a choice for you, continue reading.

 ## Variadics
 Variadic functions are quite different to deal with.
 We must introduce our error parameter somewhere without breaking argument deduction.